Mediation Training In-Person

 If you want to learn from somebody who knows their job and loves it, this is the course for you.
 Gerry’s honesty and enthusiasm is infectious.
 Brilliant facilitation and invaluable knowledge.

 FREE Introductory Module 1

-Module 1a: The Context for Creating a Paradigm Shift
+Module 1a – Advanced Mediation Course: The Context for Creating a Paradigm Shift

-This module shows the goals that need to be achieved when asking questions in mediation.
-You will learn how the distortion, deletion and deficit of communicated information can hinder or block conflict solution and the physiological changes that occur when parties are in conflict.
+This module shows the goals that need to be achieved when a mediator asks questions in mediation.
+Mediators will learn how the distortion, deletion and deficit of communicated information can hinder or block conflict resolution and the physiological changes that occur when parties are in conflict.

-Module 1b: Use of The ‘S’ Questions Model and its Application
+Module 1b – Advanced Mediation Course: Use of The ‘S’ Questions Model and its Application

-Module 1a The Context for Creating a Paradigm Shift
+Mediation Training Video: The Context for Creating a Paradigm Shift - 26 mins

 Shift Thinking: Journey of Inference Questions

-The mediation film contained in this module sets the context for the dispute, giving the interpretations and assumptions that parties made about the conflict situation and how this led to their misunderstanding of each other and to the positional stance that they take.
-These searching Journey of Inference mediation questions make an unconscious thinking process conscious, and they introduce new insight to the parties that creates understanding between them.
-They shift a party’s perspective from their old and positional narrative towards a more collaborative narrative.
+The mediation film contained in this training course module sets the context for the dispute that will be the focus of all the mediation training films.
+This mediation film illustrates the interpretations and assumptions that parties made about the conflict situation and how this led to their misunderstanding of each other and to the positional stance that they took.
+These searching Journey of Inference mediation questions make a mediation participant’s unconscious thinking process conscious.
+This introduces new insight to the parties and creates understanding between them.
+These powerful mediation questions shift a party’s perspective from their old and positional narrative towards a more collaborative narrative.
 This mediation questions technique will radically improve a mediator’s skills and competency level.
 (Demonstration mediation film is done with both parties in the room during a plenary joint meeting.)